craigtaub/node-alice/README.md

 - all via require hooks
 - parsed and instrumented
 - stores via module SINGLETON as each file was getting own global={}
+- Promises:
+  - print as 1 long line as thats how they execute...but then runs code after.

 ## TODO:
 - give value of certain properties, like debugger does, its live.